prax-wallet/registry/README.md

 We also intend to submit metadata about Penumbra assets upstream to the CCR for use by other Cosmos chains.

+### IBC Channels

+The Prax view of which IBC channels are canonical is set by the `ibcConnections` field in the input JSON file.

 ## Generator usage

 To generate a fresh registry, you must have Rust and Cargo installed.
 Once you have cloned the repository and navigated